StringGadget()

 #PB_Gadget_BackColor : Backgroundcolor

-You can add a 'mini help' to this gadget by using GadgetToolTip().
+A 'mini help' can be added to this gadget using GadgetToolTip().

 Example